 Each day, however, I began to improve in small increments.
 As my brain healed, my thoughts and speech became clearer, my sense of balance improved and I regained enough function in my affected leg to walk with a four-point cane.
 The visits from the physical therapist and the occupational therapist began to yield results.
 My daily exercise routine helped me regain enough functionality to do many tasks on my own.

 Fast-forward to the 12-month mark and I experienced significant improvement.
 Though by any definition I was still “disabled,” I could function and hobble around fairly well.
 Not enough to walk without a cane or to drive, but enough to bathe and dress, prepare my meals and clean up after myself.

 Then the unthinkable happened.
 Almost exactly one year to the day after the first stroke, I had a second stroke.
 I figured that the first one was so much fun, why not have another?
 This time, the doctors said it was in my brain stem.
 It set me back to just about the place I was when the medical supply company retrieved my rented wheelchair.
 Here we go again.

-Now I am almost two years out from the first stroke and one year since the second.
+Now I am 4 years out from the first stroke and 3 years since the second.
 Still severely disabled, but I’m working every day to regain as much functionality as I can.
 My neurologist told me that I am unlikely to see much improvement.
 He was wrong because I already have improved since he said that.
 Perhaps his statement was more of a challenge than a prognosis.
 I’m still not sure.
 I have no illusions that I will ever regain 100% functionality – but that doesn’t stop me from trying.
 As Winston Churchill said: “If you’re going through hell, keep going.”
 I intend to do just that.